komejo/d8-theming-guide/README.md

 #### Removing stylesheets

-Alternatively, we can also completely remove this css file.
+Alternatively, we can also completely remove a css file.

     # Remove a CSS file:​
     stylesheets-remove: